Has football ever hosted a greater spectacle than Zinedine Zidane at the peak of his powers?

 On top of everything else, his set pieces are inch perfect.

 This is the game’s only goal, but there’s more Zizou brilliance to come.

 Just like at the Stade de France, he quickens and slows the game’s tempo at will.

-He doesn’t give the ball to his team-mates, he merely lends it.
+He doesn’t give the ball to his team-mates, merely lends it.

 As for Kaka, Ronaldinho and Juninho, they haven’t a hope of even sniffing possession.

-With 20 minutes remaining, Zidane remembers that he hasn’t shown off his signature move.
+With 20 minutes remaining, Zidane remembers he hasn’t shown off his signature move.

 He gives Gilberto a glimpse of it in midfield then, as the Arsenal man lunges in, Zidane pirouettes away; a perfectly executed roulette.

 At the end of the game his opponents can only congratulate him.

 Alongside some of Diego Maradona’s efforts in 1986, Zidane’s exhibition in Frankfurt must be considered among the finest individual displays in World Cup history.